-Hence it seems logical to extend the above application of power capacitors when power is drawn from captive diesel generator to optimize their performance.
+Hence it seems logical to extend the above application of power capacitors when power is drawn from captive diesel generators to optimize their performance.

-- Apprehension that the DG set may get over loaded due to the fact that the kVA rating or current delivered by the DG set is generally considered as the indicator of output of DG set.
-It is well known that use of capacitors will reduce the kVAR requirement from DG and hence kVA requirement will go down which in turn will reduce the current drawn from the DG set and could thus tempt the to add more loads on a given DG set.
+- The apprehension that the DG set may get overloaded due to the fact that the kVA rating or current delivered by the DG set is generally considered as the indicator of the output of the DG set.
+It is well known that the use of capacitors will reduce the kVAR requirement from DG and hence kVA requirement will go down which in turn will reduce the current drawn from the DG set and could thus tempt them to add more loads on a given DG set.

 - The other reason for such an opinion is related to the risks arising due to sustained leading power factor conditions that would occur with the use of fixed capacitors in variable load situations.

-However with meticulous application of PF correction capacitor we can improve the overall efficiency of DG set operation and result in considerable economic benefits to the DG set user.
+However, with the meticulous application of the PF correction capacitor, we can improve the overall efficiency of DG set operation and result in considerable economic benefits to the DG set user.

 This article tries to analyze the same in the following paragraphs.